 Dean Kidd - Events Ground Co-ordinator

-The role of the Events Ground Co-ordinator is an important one with responsibility for planning the layout of the Events Ground on Carnival Day.
-This involves working with the Stall Bookings Co-ordinator to ensure the pitches are set out appropriately, and with the Activities Bookings Co-ordinator to plan suitable space for the scheduled Activities and Arena Events.
+My responsibilities include planning the layout of the Events Ground on Carnival Day.
+Working with the Stall Bookings Co-ordinator to ensure the pitches are set out appropriately, and with the Activities Bookings Co-ordinator to plan suitable space for the scheduled Activities and Arena Events.